Article at a glance

 HMO plans are one of the most commonly chosen plan types because they typically offer lower monthly premiums.
-The HMO plan type requires patients to elect a primary care provider (PCP) or primary care doctor that manages and coordinates the patient’s care.
+The HMO plan type requires patients to elect a primary care physician (PCP) who are healthcare providers that manage and coordinate the patient’s care.

 Furthermore, HMO plans require patients to remain in-network for care and to receive referrals for any in or out-of-network care in order to avoid expensive co-payments and other fees.